It's National Apprenticeships Week, and apprentice employment expert Sophie Hardwick gives us insight into why SMEs need to employ young people...

 Employing an apprentice can be significantly more affordable than employing a regular junior member of staff.
 The minimum salary for apprentices is lower than the national average in order to encourage more employers to choose the apprenticeship route.

-For 16-18 year olds and those that are 19+ in their first year the National Minimum Wage for apprentices is £3.30 an hour.
-For those 19+ in their second year and anyone 24+, it’s the minimum wage for their age.
+The standard minimum wage for an apprentice for an apprentice under the age of 19 (or older, but in the first year of their apprenticeship) is £4.30 per hour, soon to rise in April 2022 to £4.81 per hour.
 Many employers offer more than the minimum wage in order to attract stronger candidates.
 An associated incentive for employers is that National Insurance Contributions (NIC) for apprentices under 25 are to be abolished from April 2016.

 Financial support for training